 We welcome referrals for the projects from a variety of agencies including Probation and the Community Mental Health Team or from individuals themselves.

-We have opened a small and friendly Livery Yard at our farm in the Goyt Valley.
-There are 17 acres of grassland with securely fenced boundaries and electric fenced paddocks, American Barn stables and a riding track.
+We a small and friendly Livery Yard at our farm in the Goyt Valley.
+There are approximately 17 acres of grassland with securely fenced boundaries and electric fenced paddocks, American Barn stables and a riding track.
 There is also use of an indoor round pen and plenty of off road riding straight from the farm.
-Please speak to Hazel Guest by phoning 01298 24761 or emailing email@example.com for more details.
+Please speak to Hazel Guest by phoning 01298 24761 or emailing firstname.lastname@example.org for more details.